Jio Platforms backs SF-based AR gaming startup Krikey – TechCrunch

 Krikey has developed two additional games, including Gorillas, a game the startup developed in partnership with Ellen DeGeneres’s wildlife foundation.

 “We believe AR has a huge potential in not just gaming but in many other industries to disrupt the way people interact with the world around them.
-We are very excited to use the phone as the window back into the natural world and hope that people’s experiences in empathising with birds and guerrillas and different ecosystems will encourage them to start to take real-world conservation behaviour changes,” said Jhanvi in an interview with Cheddar last year.
+We are very excited to use the phone as the window back into the natural world and hope that people’s experiences in empathising with birds and gorillas and different ecosystems will encourage them to start to take real-world conservation behaviour changes,” said Jhanvi in an interview with Cheddar last year.

 “Our vision with Krikey is to bring together inspiration and reality in an immersive way.
 With augmented reality, we are able to bring fantasy worlds into your home, straight through the window of your mobile phone,” said Jhanvi and Ketaki Shriram in a joint statement today.
 They have previously participated in Apple’s female entrepreneur camp.